 About this Artist

 Apartheid, the South African social system forced upon the country’s black majority to keep the white minority government in power, was a dividing force in many ways.
-The musicians and artists of South Africa took two paths of resistance.
+The musicians and artists of South Africa took two paths of protest.
 Some sang songs with powerful messages of revolution against the horrors of apartheid.
-Others, like Ladysmith Black Mambazo, followed a path of peaceful protest.
-Joseph Shabalala, following the ways of protest that Martin Luther King, Jr. used in the USA, wrote songs of hope and a better tomorrow.
-When Nelson Mandela was released from prison, in 1990, he named Ladysmith Black Mambazo’s singing as one of the powerful messages of peace he listened to while in jail.
-In fact, when Mandela was awarded the Nobel Peace Prize in 1993 he brought Ladysmith Black Mambazo with him to Oslo Norway to receive his award.
+Others, led by Ladysmith Black Mambazo, followed a path of peaceful protest through songs of hope and love.
+When Nelson Mandela was released from prison, in 1990, he stated that Ladysmith Black Mambazo’s music was a powerful message of peace that he listened to while in jail.
+When Mandela was awarded the Nobel Peace Prize, in 1993, he asked the group to join him at the ceremony in Oslo.
+It was Mandela who called Ladysmith Black Mambazo “South Africa’s Cultural Ambassadors to the World.”

 The group sings from a traditional music style called isicathamiya (is-cot-a-ME-Ya), which developed in the mines of South Africa.
 It was there that black workers were taken to work far away from their homes and families.
 Poorly housed and paid, the mine workers would entertain themselves after a six-day week by singing songs into the wee hours on Sunday morning.
 When the miners returned to their homes, this musical tradition returned with them.

 During the 1970's Ladysmith Black Mambazo established themselves as the most successful music group in South Africa.
 In the mid-1980s, American singer/songwriter Paul Simon famously visited South Africa and incorporated the group's rich harmonies into the famous Graceland album (1986) – a landmark recording considered seminal in introducing World Music to mainstream audiences.